samantha-roth/probDnsclRealData/README.md

 *Decide on a model structure for our model for the observations*
 1. In the `evaluation` folder, decide on a model structure for our model for the observations: `dnsclAroundHWMs.R`
-2. In the `evaluation` folder, use downscaled Xm flood heights to obtain confidencence interval coverage and width: `compareBds.R`
+2. In the `evaluation` folder, use downscaled flood heights to obtain confidencence interval coverage and width: `compareBds.R`

 *Use elevations to predict whether or not a cell is flooded*
 1. In the `evaluation` folder, compute percent of cells flooded in different elevation groups: `floodbyElev.R`